bgamari/ghc-wiki-import/status/gh-c-7.10.3.md

 We have not yet decided when, or even whether, to release GHC 7.10.3.
-We will do so if (but only if!) we have cases from users where
+We will do so if (but only if!) we have documented cases of "show-stoppers" in 7.10.2.
+Namely, cases from users where